crcn-archive/paperclipjs.com/lib/pages/api.md

 #### view.bind(context)

-Binds the view to a new context.
+KBinds the view to a new context.2

 ```javascript
 var pc = require("paperclip");